bytedeck/bytedeck/README.md

 4. Click Add Social Application
 5. Fill in `Client Id` and `Secret Key`.
 And then add the `Available Sites` to `Chosen Sites`
 6. Click Save
-7. Go to your Site Configuration: http://hackerspace.localhost:8000/config/ and click `Enable sign-in via Google`
+7. Go to the Admin tenants page: http://localhost:8000/admin/tenant/tenant/
+8. There should be a checkbox beside the tenant's schema name.
+Check the checkbox and choose `Enable google signin for tenant(s)` and click `Go`.
-8. Done
+9. Done

 When you are developing locally, Google won't allow you to add `http://hackerspace.localhost:8000/accounts/google/login/callback/` in the Authorized URIs.
 So we need a way to bypass this in our local machine by mapping our localhost to `localhost.net` so we can access our tenant via `http://hackerspace.localhost.net:8000`.